estods3/ImageClassification-withDeepLearning/README.md

 # Image Classification using Deep Learning
 Created an image classification algorithm using a deep neural network.
 NN uses the PyTorch Deep Learning Framework.
-It was trained on the CIFAR-10 database for the following objects: Airplane, Automobile, Deer, and Dog
+It was trained on the CIFAR-10 database for the following objects: Airplane, Automobile, Deer, and Dog.

 ## Database
 CIFAR-10: http://www.cs.toronto.edu/~kriz/cifar.html